 On Monday, Iraq’s highest court ordered the suspension of the September 25 referendum.
 The court’s move came in response to lawsuits challenging the planned vote.
 One was filed by Iraqi Prime Minister Haider al-Abadi.

-The referendum has been criticized by the United Nations, as well as US, British and Turkish diplomats.
+But Abdullah Warty, a member of the referendum committee, told CNN that the vote will go on as scheduled despite the court’s order.
+The referendum has been criticized by the United Nations, and US, British and Turkish diplomats.

 UN Secretary-General Antonio Guterres said any referendum would take away from the battle against ISIS, and that the issue should be resolved through “structured dialogue and constructive compromise.”